curdwithraisins/algoraisins/raisins/raisin_18/README.md

 #### Solution

-I have 3 solutions for this task.
+I have 2 solutions for this task.

-We can create an array to represent an intersection.
-In this case we go by each value and increment values in the array iа they are present in the interval.
-Then check if a new one value is largest then the current max.
+1) Create an array of intersections.
+For this solution we should go by each interval and increment a number in the resulted array if that number is within the interval.
+Then check if a new value is largest then the current max and update max if it needed.

+2) Sort an array of intervals by ascending start.
+Then go by each interval and check if previous lecture is finished.
+If no one of the prev lectures is finished increment number of rooms.

 **Сomplexity**

-O(N*logN) - too bad =(
+2) O(N*logN)